 What Causes Hallux Varus?

 There are many different forms of bunion correction surgery meant to address the deformity and the instability in the joint at the base of the big toe.
-Sometimes, typically in older procedures, these measures can go too far and create an instability going the other way, causing the toe to drift away from the foot instead of inward.
+Sometimes, typically in older procedures, these measures can go too far and create an instability in the joint which causes the toe to drift away from the foot.

 Hallux varus can become obvious shortly following a bunion correction, or it may take years for the instability to show itself.